langurmonkey/gaiasky-web/content/news/2023/gaiasky_3.5.2.md

 - full-screen log item in translation files.
 - visual layout and information structure in about window, system tab.
 - apply patch provided by luzpaz fixing many typos in comments and strings.
 Fixes [#726](https://codeberg.org/gaiasky/gaiasky/issues/726).

+You can get this release in [our repository](https://gaia.ari.uni-heidelberg.de/gaiasky/releases//3.5.2.f8a396004/).